maxfierke/Lemu4-Hackintosh-Config/README.md

 - Optical drives (I have a second HDD bay)

 ###Notes
-- Sometimes it's a bit laggy to ramp up the CPU (Needs a working SSDT and description of power states and steppings it supports.
-Working on it)
 - Battery life is about half of what it is on Ubuntu 12.10 (2.25 hours vs. ~4 hours).
-Likely due to the above note.

 ###OBVIOUS DISCLAIMER:
 You do all of this at your own risk.
 I'm not responsible for any damage, intentional or unintentional, including, but not limited to, data loss, loss of functionality, hardware or software damage, or unfulfilled partners.